hyprwm/hyprland-wiki/content/Configuring/Basics/Dispatchers.md

 ### `FSMODE_MAX`

-This is not a user accessable mode, but a state that occurs when a client requests `Fullscreen` when the internal mode of that window is `Maximized`.
+This is not a user accessible mode, but a state that occurs when a client requests `Fullscreen` when the internal mode of that window is `Maximized`.

 When this happens, the next request to un-FS the window will cause the window to become `Maximized` instead.